 2014/2015 Undergraduate Supervisor in the Political Economy of Capitalism, Media Culture and Society, and Modern Society and Global Transformations, Department of Sociology, University of Cambridge

-2013 External Lecturer and Course Designer, Sociology of Labour Markets, Department of Sociology, University of Copenhagen, MA level
+2013 External Lecturer, Sociology of Labour Markets and Trade Unions, Department of Sociology, University of Copenhagen, MA level

-2016 ‘The Cooperative Movement in Danish Society’, Department of Sociology, University of Copenhagen, March 15
+2016 ‘Cooperatives and Platform Cooperativism’, Department of Sociology, University of Copenhagen, March 15

 2014 ‘Economic Sociology: Reconsidering Labour Markets’, Cambridge Society for Economic Pluralism (CESP), Department of Economics, University of Cambridge